View the metadata of a source

 For example, if you see that the language key appears in the metadata of 90% of the items in the sample, you may consider indexing this metadata to create a Language facet in your search interface.
 However, to make this decision, you should also consider the values of the language key.
 If the language key has only one value, it may not be useful to index it, as it won’t allow users to filter out items on your search page.

-To access the View Metadata subpage, on the Sources (platform-ca | platform-eu | platform-au) page, select the desired source, and then, in the More menu, select View metadata.
+To access the View and map metadata subpage, on the Sources (platform-ca | platform-eu | platform-au) page, select the desired source, and then, in the More menu, select View and map metadata.

-On the View Metadata subpage:
+On the View and map metadata subpage:

 • The Indexed column indicates whether this metadata is stored in your Coveo index, for example due to being part of a mapping rule.